 "I am especially appreciative of his high level of satisfaction and genuine care.
 Each time I am in the office, whether it be for a routine cleaning or a more serious matter, I am treated with kindness and priority.
 Dr. Caves is attentive and makes sure that I am comfortable and knowledgeable about my visit.
 So, to Dr. Caves and his friendly staff - thank you!"Rachel Columbus, GA

 Children's Dentistry What to Expect

 Dr. Caves treats all members of the family.
 We encourage parents to bring their children to the dentist early so that they can become familiar with the office.
 Our staff is trained to work with children and make them feel as comfortable as possible.
-Children look to parents for signs, so remaining calm and relaxed yourself is the best thing you can do for your child.
+Children look to parents for signs, so remaining calm and relaxed is the best thing you can do for your child.

 Treatment for Pediatric Dental Concerns

-The teeth, bones and soft tissue of the mouth require a healthy, well-balanced diet.
-A variety of foods from the five food groups helps minimize (and avoid) cavities and other dental problems.
-Most snacks that children eat cause cavities, so children should only receive healthy foods like vegetables, low-fat yogurt and cheeses, which promote strong teeth.
+The teeth, bones, and soft tissue of the mouth require a healthy, well-balanced diet.
+Various foods from the five food groups help minimize (and avoid) cavities and other dental problems.
+Most snacks that children eat cause cavities, so children should only receive healthy foods like vegetables, low-fat yogurt, and cheeses, which promote strong teeth.

 Misaligned Teeth and Orthodontic Treatment

 As children become teenagers, there may be orthodontic concerns.
-Very few smile are naturally “straight” and orthodontic treatment in adolescents is very common, we refer patients to Dr. Caves father, Dr. Sammy Caves who has practiced orthodontics for over 25 years.
+Very few smiles are naturally “straight,” and orthodontic treatment in adolescents is very common.
+We refer patients to Dr. Caves’ father, Dr. Sammy Caves, who has practiced orthodontics for over 25 years.

 One of the best things a parent can do to prevent their child’s teeth is to insist on wearing a mouthguard during sports.
 Dr. Caves can custom-make a sports mouthguard that will fit comfortably and safely inside the mouth and prevent damaged or knocked-out teeth.